 Fitzpatrick Mountain Trail

 Join a historic walking tour of the Town of Pictou with costumed tour guides.
 These informative tours include architecture, historical buildings and sites throughout the downtown and waterfront.
 Seasonal guided tours are arranged through the Hector Exhibit Centre.
-For more information visit www.mccullochcentre.ca
+For more information visit McCulloch House.

-Pictou Harbour and surrounding coastline has a multitude of scenic waterways to explore.
+Pictou Harbour and the surrounding coastline have a multitude of scenic waterways to explore.
 Kayak rentals are available in Pictou County seasonally and you may also loan kayaks through Pictou Recreation and Parks.

 Caribou Provincial Park

-Located just 11 km north of junction 6, TCH 106 and Route 376 through Pictou, 4 km East of the Caribou ferry wharf.
-An open picnic area with picnic tables, water, toilets, change areas and access to a sandy beach offering warm water for swimming.
+Located just 11 km north of Junction 6, TCH 106 and Route 376 through Pictou, 4 km East of the Caribou Ferry wharf.
+An open area with picnic tables, water, toilets, change areas and access to a sandy beach offering warm water for swimming.
 Open fields provide ample space for active games.
 Phone: 902-485-6134.

 Munroe's Island Nature Reserve

-Located along the Northumberland Strait (part of Caribou Provincial Park) is an ideal location to spot many species of wildlife which are found in the sanctuary there.
-Hikers and nature enthusiasts are welcome to explore the Island and enjoy the solitude of the park.
+Located along the Northumberland Strait (part of Caribou Provincial Park) is an ideal location to spot many species of wildlife that are found in the sanctuary there.
+Hikers and nature enthusiasts are welcome to explore the island and enjoy the solitude of the park.
 A lucky visitor may catch a glimpse of eagles, geese, ducks, osprey and possibly a fox or two.
-Phone: 902-485-6134

 Waterside Beach Provincial Park

-Located 3.2 km North off route 6, East of Caribou River or exit 22 off TCH 104 to 106, then exit to route 6.
-The park comprises a combination of long, sandy beach, salt marsh and open fields.
+Located 3.2 km North off Route 6, East of Caribou River or exit 22 off TCH 104 to 106, then exit to Route 6.
+The park comprises a combination of long, sandy beaches, salt marsh and open fields.
 The beach is accessible from a raised boardwalk; all facilities are adjacent to the walkway.
 The beach is long, wide, seldom crowded, and the water is very warm.

 Pictou Island is located 6 km off the coast along the Northumberland Straight.
 It is accessed only by a walk-on ferry.
-Visitors to Pictou Island can enjoy pristine sandy beaches, and the day park at the east end of the island.
+Visitors to Pictou Island can enjoy pristine sandy beaches and the day park at the East end of the Island.
 Most of Pictou Island is private land.
-Camping is allowed at designated camp sites; check the following website for camping www.pictouislandwoodentents.com.
-Plan a day trip to the island, and spend your time enjoying the outdoors by foot, hiking, picnicking, birdwatching or swimming.
+Camping is allowed at designated campsites; visit Pictou Island Wooden Tents.
+Plan a day trip to the Island, and spend your time enjoying the outdoors on foot, hiking, picnicking, birdwatching or swimming.